Invasive Plant

 About This Species

-Gorse is a spiny, perennial evergreen shrub.
-It thrives in sunny clearings with dry, infertile soil such as sandy or rocky areas, roadsides, and fields.
+Gorse (Furze, Whin) thrives in sunny clearings with dry, infertile soil such as sandy or rocky areas, roadsides, and fields.
+It was introduced to North America as an ornamental and hedge plant, from it’s native range of the British Isles and Western Europe.
 A single plant can live up to 45 years.
 A mature plant can disperse up to 18,000 seeds per plant, and their seeds are easily distributed by human, environmental, and animal transport.
 Gorse poses a fire hazard due to its volatile oils.
-It is considered a noxious weed throughout the province.
+Gorse is designated as a Provincial Noxious Weed by the BC Weed Control Act, as well as a Management species by the BC Provincial Priority Invasive Species List.

 How to Identify